kfarrelly/final2/README.md

     `truffle test`

-●  	Smart Contract code should be commented according to the specs in the documentation
+■   	Smart Contract code should be commented according to the specs in the documentation

   - [X] Done

-●  	Create at least 5 tests for each smart contract
+■  	Create at least 5 tests for each smart contract

   - [X] Done

-  - Tests:
+Test 1: Check to see if the owner is correct and that the total generated is zero.
+This to my constructor values and need to be correct.
+Test 2: Confirm that the owner can turn off and on the contract.
+Test 3: Check that a creation works properly by creating a contract and checking that the user has one contract created.
+Test 4: Pulls the address for the contract just created, checks that the name is correct.
+Test 5: Checks that alice can transfer tokens to bob and the transaction is successful.
+Event is also fired.

-●  	A development server to serve the front end interface of the application
+■  	A development server to serve the front end interface of the application
-  - [X] Done also on [Mintable.app](http://mintable.app)
+  - [X] Done.
+Use npm run start also on [Mintable.app](http://mintable.app)

-●  	A document called design_pattern_desicions.md that explains why you chose to use the design patterns that you did. see Design_Patterns.md
+■   	A document called design_pattern_desicions.md that explains why you chose to use the design patterns that you did. see Design_Patterns.md

-●  	A document called avoiding_common_attacks.md that explains what measures you took to ensure that your contracts are not susceptible to common attacks.
+■  	A document called avoiding_common_attacks.md that explains what measures you took to ensure that your contracts are not susceptible to common attacks.
 (Module 9 Lesson 3)

   - see avoiding_common_attacks.md

-●  	Implement a library or an EthPM package in your project
+■   	Implement a library or an EthPM package in your project

-  - [X] Done using SafeMath, OpenZeppelin Contracts, Melon Libraries
+  - [X] Done using **SafeMath, OpenZeppelin Contracts, Melon Libraries**

-○  	If your project does not require a library or an EthPM package, demonstrate how you would do that in a contract called LibraryDemo.sol